 Repeat this process several times to build up the seasoning and create a non-stick surface.
 Over time, the seasoning will become darker and more durable, providing a smooth surface for cooking.

-The Problem With A Sticky Cast Iron
+The Problem With A Sticky Cast Iron Pan

 Sticky cast iron can be frustrating to deal with and can make cooking a less enjoyable experience.
 Some common problems associated with sticky cast iron include:

-- Uneven heating: Sticky cast iron can also cause uneven heating, as the food may not be able to make full contact with the surface of the pan.
+- Uneven heating: Sticky cast iron can cause uneven heating, as the food may not be able to make full contact with the surface of the pan.

 - Difficult to clean: Sticky cast iron can be difficult to clean, as food and residue can cling to the surface.
 Harsh detergents and scrubbing pads can damage the seasoning and further exacerbate the stickiness.

 To prevent sticky cast iron, it’s important to maintain the seasoning by avoiding harsh detergents and abrasive scrubbers, wiping the pan clean after each use, and occasionally reapplying a thin layer of oil to the surface.
-If the pan is already sticky, it may need to be stripped and re-seasoned to restore its non-stick properties.

 A well-seasoned cast iron pan should have a smooth, non-stick surface that allows food to slide off easily.
 If the surface is sticky, food can stick to the pan, making it difficult to cook and clean.